10 Helpful Small Business Tax Tips

 2. Separate Your Business and Personal Finances

 One of the first things you should do when starting a small business is create a new bank account.
 Having separate bank accounts for both your business and personal transactions makes things easier come tax season.
 Not only will you have accurate records for the expenses you’re writing off, but your personal transactions will be kept private.
+This is a small business tax tip that not only helps with taxes but also makes your life a lot easier.

 3. Set Up a Retirement Account